-You may need to know your bank’s routing number to pay a bill online or over the phone, send money through a wire transfer or set up a direct deposit.
+There are many reasons you might need to locate your bank account and routing numbers.
+You may need your bank account number to pay a bill online or over the phone, send money through a wire transfer or set up a direct deposit.
 To receive your tax refund via direct deposit, you must provide your bank’s routing number on your tax return.

 Where Are the Account and Routing Number on a Check?

-The first set of numbers is the nine-digit bank routing number.
 Banks use routing numbers to process several types of transactions, including paper and digital checks, direct deposits and bill payments.
+The routing number is like an address identifying the bank or financial institution and its location.
+It’s based on the state where you opened your account.

-Are all check routing numbers nine digits?
-Yes, check routing numbers are always nine digits.
-They have a specific structure consisting of three parts: a four-digit Federal Reserve routing symbol, a four-digit ABA institution identifier and a single check digit.
+Check routing numbers are always nine digits.
+They have a specific structure consisting of three parts: a four-digit Federal Reserve routing symbol, a four-digit American Bankers Association institution identifier and a single check digit.
+You might also hear routing numbers referred to as transit numbers.

 When you make a payment using an electronic or paper method, the receiving bank uses the routing number to identify your bank.
 So whenever you’re asked to provide your routing number, you should ensure you use the correct one.
 Otherwise, the processing of your transaction could be delayed, especially since some banks have different routing numbers for each state.

-If you have a checking account, it’s helpful to know how to locate your routing number on a check and how to differentiate it from your account number.
-If you don’t have paper checks, check a bank statement or your online bank account to find your routing number.
-The next time you’re asked to provide it when setting up an automatic deposit, online bill payment or similar transaction, you’ll know you’re using the correct number so transactions process correctly and without delays.
+If you have a checking account, it’s helpful to know how to locate you routing number on a check and how to differentiate it from your account number.
+If you don’t have paper checks, check a bank statement or your online bank account to find your account and routing numbers.
+The next time you’re asked to provide them when setting up an automatic deposit, an online bill payment or a similar transaction, you’ll know you’re using the correct numbers so transactions process correctly and without delays.

 The article above was refined via automated technology and then fine-tuned and verified for accuracy by a member of our editorial team.